chethanyadav456/tech-updates/README.md

 3. Rename the `example.env` to `.env` file and edit the following variables:
     - `BOT_TOKEN`: The token of the telegram bot
     - `DISCORD_BOT_TOKEN`: The id of the telegram channel (Only if you want to send it to discord)
-4. Run the script
+4. Run the build script

-## Usage

-The script sends the latest tech updates to the telegram channel.

-1. Run the script
 ```bash
 npm run build
 ```
-2. Start the bot
+5. Start the script
 ```bash
 npm start
 ```